 The digital transformation is changing the way we work and learn.
 Corporate structures are opening up and new ones are emerging, blurring the boundaries between working and learning.
 This requires new forms of learning that help companies to support employees in their development, make knowledge available across company boundaries and integrate e-learning into everyday working life.

-Another important milestone in its history is the Massive Open Online Courses (MOOCs), which provide access to education and training without borders.
+Another important milestone in its history is the Massive Open Online Courses (MOOCs), which provide access to education and further training without borders.
 Since then, it has been possible to take online courses at renowned universities and educational institutions in order to learn new skills or deepen existing knowledge.
 It is impossible to imagine life without the internet as a communication medium.

-In addition, the introduction of adaptive learning systems and personalized learning strategies has also opened up new possibilities in the area of learning concept have opened up.
+In addition, the introduction of adaptive learning systems and personalized learning strategies has also opened up new possibilities in the area of learning concept opened up.
 These enable the learning content to be individually adapted to the respective needs of the participants and their prior knowledge and skills.

 In recent years, a number of interesting trends have emerged in the field of e-learning.
 These include, among others: